jimhigson/oboe.js/writing/main/3_Background.md

 possible service refactors safely.
 By necessity a resource consumer should limit their ambitions to tracking ontology additions which do not change the meaning of the existing concepts.
-In practice integration testing against a beta version of the service will be necessary to be pre-warned of upcoming incompatible changes.
-If an incompatibility is found, the ability to then create an expression which is compatible with with a present and known next future version remains a valuable tool because it decoupling their update schedules, removing the need for the client to march perfectly in sync with the service.
+In practice integration testing against the beta version of a service will be necessary to be pre-warned of upcoming, incompatible changes.
+If an incompatibility is found the ability to then create an expression which is compatible with with a present and known future version remains a valuable tool because it decouples service consumer and provider update schedules, removing the need for the client to march perfectly in sync with the service.

 Browser XML Http Request (XHR)
 ------------------------------